Epoxy Flooring Lifespan: How Long Do Epoxy Floors Last?

 • Freeze-thaw cycles and road salt tracked in during winter.

-• UV exposure at garage door thresholds and outdoor aprons.
+• UV exposure at door thresholds and bright openings.

-• Temperature swings in unheated shops and warehouses.
+• Temperature swings in unheated bays and warehouses.

 5. Maintenance & cleaning practices

-• Regular removal of grit that acts like sandpaper under tyres and wheels.
+• Remove grit — it acts like sandpaper under tyres and wheels.

-• Cleaning up oil and chemical spills before they sit for days.
+• Clean up oil and chemical spills before they sit for days.

-• Scheduling re-topcoats in high-wear lanes before the system wears through.
+• Plan re-topcoats in high-wear lanes before you wear through the build coat.

 Epoxy lifespan in Vancouver & BC’s climate

-In the Lower Mainland and coastal BC, moisture and road contaminants are often bigger threats than temperature extremes.
+In the Lower Mainland, moisture and tracked contaminants are often bigger threats than temperature extremes.
 A well-designed system for this region typically:

-• Uses mechanical prep and moisture testing as standard practice.
+• Uses mechanical prep and moisture testing as standard.

-• Adds a UV-stable topcoat near garage doors or exterior aprons.
+• Adds a UV-stable topcoat near doors or exterior-adjacent zones.

-• Provides light to medium texture where rainwater and snowmelt are common.
+• Builds in traction where rainwater and winter slush are common.

-You do not need a complex maintenance program to get long life from epoxy flooring.
-The key is consistency and using the right products.
+You do not need a complicated maintenance program to get long life from epoxy flooring.
+The key is consistency and avoiding harsh or incompatible cleaning products.

 Daily / Weekly